-- A. Parties and Their Representatives.
+A. Parties and Their Representatives.
 Parties in a proceeding before the Court have the right to participate or to be represented in all hearings or pre-hearing conferences related to their case.
-Any party may be represented by an attorney admitted to practice, either permanently or pro hac vice.
+Any party may be represented by an attorney admitted to practice in South Carolina, either permanently or pro hac vice.
 No one shall be permitted to represent a party where such representation would constitute the unauthorized practice of law.
-Any party which is not a natural person must be represented by an attorney.
-However, in cases arising under the Occupational Safety and Health Act, a partnership, corporation, or other business entity may be represented by an officer or employee.
+Any party that is not a natural person must be represented by an attorney.
+However, in cases arising under the Occupational Safety and Health Act (OSHA), a partnership, corporation, or other business entity may be represented by an officer or employee.
 A party proceeding without legal representation shall remain fully responsible for compliance with these Rules and the Administrative Procedures Act.
-This Rule shall not be construed to permit law student practice except to the extent authorized by Rule 401 of the South Carolina Appellate Court Rules - B. Notice of Appearance.
-After a case is assigned to an administrative law judge, an attorney or other person authorized to represent a party pursuant to this rule must file a notice of appearance with the presiding administrative law judge within ten days of being retained or authorized to represent the party.
+This Rule shall not be construed to permit law student practice except to the extent authorized by Rule 401 of the South Carolina Appellate Court Rules (SCACR).

-- C. Motion to Withdraw from Representation.
+- B. Notice of Appearance.
+If an attorney is retained after a case is assigned to an administrative law judge, the attorney representing a party pursuant to this Rule must file a notice of appearance with the presiding administrative law judge within ten days of being retained to represent the party. - C. Motion to Withdraw from Representation.
 An attorney or other person authorized to represent a party pursuant to these Rules must file a written motion to withdraw from representation. - D. Request for Protection.
 An attorney or other person authorized to represent a party pursuant to these Rules who wishes to receive protection from the Court from having a case set for hearing on certain dates must file a separate written request for protection with the assigned judge in each case the attorney or other representative has docketed with the Court.